 ATX is a power standard as well as a motherboard standard, as is the newer BTX (Balanced Technology Extended) standard, which was intended to replace the ATX standard for power supply units and motherboards.
 However, although Dell used it extensively, it has failed to take over from the ATX standard.

 In June 2007, AMD announced its own DTX form factor, which is similar to Intel's BTX form factor.
-However, at the time of writing this (June 2008), the ATX standard still rules.
+However, at the time of reviewing this (January 2015), the ATX standard still rules.

 Watch the following video if you want to see a demonstration of how to install an ATX power supply in a case and connect its cables to the devices to an ATX motherboard and inside the computer.